agroimpacts/ftw-mappingafrica-integration/README.md

 ## Working with the data

-Data classes based on those in `ftw-baselines` and `torchgeo` are being developed here.
-See the working [data-modules.ipynb](notebooks/data-modules.ipynb).
+Data classes based on those in `ftw-baselines` and `torchgeo` are used here, based on those used in `ftw-baselines`, with modifications to provide additional augmentations and to read from the combined [catalog file](data/ftw-mappingafrica-combined-catalog.csv).
+See the [data-modules.ipynb](notebooks/data-modules.ipynb) for additional details.

 ## Training and evaluation